(they/them or he/him)

 Rates and Insurance:

-Dakota has a rate of 100.00 per session and is a private pay provider.
+Dakota has a rate of 100.00 per session and is not in network with insurances.